 Valerie graduated from the University of Arizona with a Master’s degree in Nursing, Bachelor of Science degree in Nursing, and Bachelor’s degree in Psychology.
-She is currently pursuing her Doctor of Nursing Practice degree at New Mexico State University with a graduation date of December 2015.
+She is currently pursuing her Doctor of Nursing Practice degree at New Mexico State

 In 2006, she founded the Southern Arizona Advanced Practice/Nurse Practitioner Society, a professional organization for Nurse Practitioners with over 200 active members.
 Valerie currently serves as a Board Member Emeritus and is actively involved with the organization and its members.
 She also worked as an Adjunct Professor at Grand Canyon University teaching an undergraduate psychiatric mental nursing course while collaborating with nursing professors in course development.
 She also held practicum lectures on psychiatric issues for Family Nurse Practitioner graduate students.
 She served as a clinical preceptor for the University of Arizona, mentoring future Psychiatric Nurse Practitioners.
 Valerie is a member of the Arizona Nurses Association, American Nurses Association, and American Academy of Nurse Practitioners.
 She is passionate about her roles at Sierra Tucson, as a Psychiatric Nurse Practitioner and an administrator, and provides compassionate attention to the well-being and positive outcome for our patients and their families.